In a nutshell, I help businesses minimize their weakness, capitalize on their strengths and recognize new opportunities for growth.

 Upon graduating from St. Olaf College in 1983, I used my BA in Secondary English Education to teach grammar and literature in grades 7-12.
 I did not teach to the test; I taught my students to question, analyze, and look at the world from a wide variety of viewpoints.
 I segued into working as a freelance writer and editor in 1993, writing children’s book reviews, working as a outreach coordinator for a non-profit, editing a master’s thesis, and writing articles for a wide range of publications.
 I remember when the internet was the Wild West, utterly disorganized, never knowing what you’d find by entering the search via that distinctive AOL dial-up tone.

 I acquired my business acumen not by book-knowledge alone–although I learned much from Napoleon Hill’s Think and Grow Rich, Jay Conrad Levinson’s Guerilla Marketing and Fish! by John Christensen–but by pulling up my sleeves and testing marketing principles.
-I taught myself to create websites, blogging, podcasting and search engine optimizing techniques, starting in 2003 with a site for a bridal shop and conference center in Nashville, TN.
+I taught myself to create websites, blogging, podcasting and search engine optimizing techniques, starting in 2003 with a site for a bridal shop and conference center in TN.
 In 2007 when a bridal magazine lost its web manager to illness, I designed a brand new site and created “spotlight pages” that put favored specialists on the map.
-I was named a top female blogger in 2010, as The New US Woman.
-I helped a fledgling company, isurfAmerica, start city sites and taught myself Joomla so I could write a curriculum manual to teach their site owners how to add content to their sites.
+I made the International Who’s Who Directory of Women in E-commerce in 2009 for The New TN Woman, then named a top female blogger in 2010, as The New US Woman.
+I during before an election I tweet excessively about issues to raise awareness.
+I helped fledgling companies fly, started city sites and taught myself Joomla so I could write a curriculum manual to teach site owners how to add content.

 My work as an event planner helped with every new business launch; writing press releases and creating seminars to generate buzz was part and parcel of this work.
-I am a very detail-oriented editor and caught mistakes others had missed for years, improving their media kits.
-In 2009, I created a website to launch my father’s CD, Expressions of Love.
-In 2020, I continue to be the manager for my father’s site, The Carpenter Craftsman, and The Ultimate NC Relocation Guide.
+I am a very detail-oriented editor and catch mistakes others had missed for years, improving their media kits.